ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: #faq-byof}
 {: faq}

 Yes.
-Each customer virtual data center comes with an edge firewall in the ESG as well as a distributed firewall that protects the internal virtual data center environment.
+Each customer virtual data center comes with an edge firewall in the ESG and a distributed firewall that protects the internal virtual data center environment.
 If you want to bring your own firewall such as Fortinet or Cisco CSR, you can do so and run it between the ESG and your internal virtual machines.

 ## Can I bring my own IPs?
 If yes, how?
 {: #faq-byip}
 {: faq}

-You can bring your own IP addresses within your virtual data centers with few restrictions. `166.9.0.0/16` is reserved for {{site.data.keyword.cloud_notm}} service endpoints and `52.117.132.0/24` for other {{site.data.keyword.cloud_notm}} services.
-Other than the IP addresses used for Internet access on each customer ESG, you can use any IP address that you want.
-Typically, you use an IPSec tunnel from the on-premises environment to your virtual data centers providing transparent networking with full BYIP capabilities.
+You can bring your own IP addresses within your virtual data centers with a few restrictions:
+* The IP addresses `166.9.0.0/16` is reserved for {{site.data.keyword.cloud_notm}} service endpoints.
+* The IP addresses `52.117.132.0/24` is reserved for other {{site.data.keyword.cloud_notm}} services.

+Other than the IP addresses used for internet access on each customer ESG, you can use any IP address that you want.
+Typically, you use an IPsec tunnel from the on-premises environment to your virtual data centers, which provides transparent networking with full BYIP capabilities.

 ## Do I get vCenter access?
 {: #faq-vcenter-access}